voxel51/fiftyone/docs/source/user_guide/evaluation.rst

     #
     # Create some test predictions by copying the ground truth labels into a
-    # new `predictions` field and then perturbing 10% of the labels at random
+    # new `predictions` field with 10% of the labels perturbed at random
     #

     classes = dataset.distinct("ground_truth.label")